KEY60228/alt-diffview.nvim/USAGE.md

 ### Use a Git Wrapper Plugin (Recommended)

-Diffview.nvim _is not_, and _does not try to be_ a complete git wrapper.
+AltDiffview.nvim _is not_, and _does not try to be_ a complete git wrapper.
 As
 such, there are a number of features offered by such plugins that won't ever be implemented here, because they are deemed out-of-scope.
 It's therefore recommended to use some form of a Git wrapper plugin in order to get a more